Ramakgwale/Ramakgwale/Testing.md

 # Testing with Git

-Learning what's happening in Git
+Learning what's happening in Git!Making chnages